MEDCVR/Forceps-Manipulation-Challenge/index.md

 - Forceps-based robotic systems
 - Surgical robotic research platforms
 - Custom-built robotic manipulators

-No remote center of motion (RCM) constraint is required.
+<br>No remote center of motion (RCM) constraint is required.

 Teams may place the competition fixtures anywhere within their robot workspace.

-# Manufacturing Guidelines
+# Competition Scenarios

 The competition scenarios are based on the following components:

 ### Commercial Components